Mystical Optimism: How to Glow with the Flow!

 Give It a Try Yourself

 You can test the power of your own thoughts and attitude for yourself at any time.
 As many teachers have discussed before, when you emotionally accept the present moment, you will immediately create a more comfortable experience.
 Your inner turmoil will be reduced as you lessen your emotional “pushback” against “what is.”

 When you emotionally reject some aspect of the present, you will immediately experience frustration, anger or some other emotional discomfort.
 This is what hatred does.
-But you can just hold every aspect of the moment gently and honestly so that you can truly know what it really is, and then simply accept it with emotional neutrality.
+Yet you can instead just hold every aspect of the moment gently and honestly so that you can truly know what it really is, and then simply accept it with emotional neutrality.

 Do this without adding an extra layer of thought about what society says your experience should or should not be.
-While the outer circumstances of your life can sometimes seem difficult to accept, they do not hold the power to determine your state of being.
+While the outer circumstances of your life can sometimes seem difficult to accept, they do not hold the power to determine your emotional state of being.
 So always ask yourself, “Am I pushing away with a harsh, judgmental attitude, or am I pulling in with needy desperation?”
 When you gently hold all that life offers without any urgent pushing or pulling, your life will be completely transformed.

 Similar things can be said about the past.
 While it seems natural to believe that no one can change the actual events of the past, you can indeed change how you presently feel about those events by choosing to accept them or reject them in each new moment.